Mexopolis

-Mexopolis (also known as Mexopolis Animation Studio) is an American-Mexican production company founded in 1994 by Jorge R. Gutierrez and Sandra Equihua.
+Mexopolis (also known as Mexopolis Animation Studio) is a Mexican production company founded in 1994 by Jorge R. Gutierrez and Sandra Equihua in Tijuana, Mexico.
 It produced the television series El Tigre: The Adventures of Manny Rivera, the film The Book of Life and most recently the limited series Maya and the Three.
 The company is currently located in Studio City, California.